ielab/elastic4IR/document_prior/README.md

 }
 ```

-To verify that new index structure is as expected:
+To verify that new index structure is as expected, type:

 ``` Elasticsearch via Kibana
 GET /book/_mapping/chapter